A Level Philosophy, Religion and Ethics

 You will be discussing ideas and different viewpoints every lesson, so you will learn how to argue and debate effectively.
 You will develop academic writing skills, critical evaluation and the ability to reach credible conclusions.
 You will also develop a deeper understanding of contemporary political debate on many issues and will be able to engage in academic discussions on current ethical questions, gaining a much clearer understanding of multicultural Britain and issues of equality, diversity, representation and integration.

-You will be assessed by two three hour written examinations at the end of your second year.
+You will be assessed via two three-hour written examinations at the end of your second year.

-You can progress to higher education and explore extensive career opportunities in the police, social work, teaching, politics and law.
-This is a very well-regarded academic qualification demonstrating a range of transferable skills.
+You can progress to higher education and explore extensive career opportunities in policing, social work, teaching, politics and law.
+This is a very well-regarded academic qualification, demonstrating a range of transferable skills.

 Related Features